What Risk-Off Means

 Risk-Off in Market Taxonomy

 It also becomes clearer when set against risk-on.
-The contrast is useful because both labels describe opposite ends of the same market polarity.
 Risk-on reflects a backdrop in which confidence, cyclical participation, and tolerance for uncertainty are stronger.
 Risk-off describes the opposite regime, where markets place more weight on safety, liquidity quality, and resilience under stress.
-The two terms are related, but each needs its own definition to remain analytically useful.
+The two terms are related, but each needs its own clean definition to remain analytically useful.

-Seen that way, risk-off is best understood as a clean entity within the risk-environment taxonomy: a broad defensive regime, visible across markets, driven by reduced tolerance for uncertainty, and organized around the repricing of fragility, liquidity, and funding dependence.
+Seen that way, risk-off is best understood as a distinct entity within the risk-environment taxonomy: a broad defensive regime, visible across markets, shaped by reduced tolerance for uncertainty, and organized around the repricing of fragility, liquidity, and funding dependence.

 FAQ